-The second Saturday of each month – 8:00AM to 11:00AM: Help beautify the San Francisco Zoo by working in our gardens!
+The second Saturday of each March, June, September and December – 8:00AM to 11:00AM: Help beautify the San Francisco Zoo by working in our gardens with Renew the Zoo!
 Work gloves, tools and refreshments provided.
-Participants receive a coupon for a free steam train ride and other special benefits.
 Pre-registration required.
 Early birds also wanted to help register volunteers!
 Questions: (415) 522-9702 or RenewtheZoo[at]sfzoo.org.
+Learn More

-Every Saturday- 9:00AM to 12:00PM: To help find homes for our rescued cats and kittens, the Homeless Cat Network holds adoption fairs every Saturday of the year.
-They need people to help set up the fair at the Petsmart in San Mateo and talk with potential adopters.
+Saturdays or Sundays (check link for details by location): To help find homes for our rescued cats and kittens, the Homeless Cat Network holds adoption fairs every weekend of the year.
+They need people to help care for these cats and introduce them to prospective adopters.
+Learn More

-Every Day-Call to arrange a time: Weed Away Your Morning at The Beach.
-Half Moon Bay State Beach needs volunteers to restore native habitats at Francis, Venice, Roosevelt and Dunes Beaches.
-The removal of non-native plants (weeds!!), and the monitoring of newly planted areas will help increase the native wildlife in the park.
+Every Day-Call to arrange a time: Half Moon Bay State Beach needs volunteers to restore native habitats at Francis, Venice, Roosevelt and Dunes Beaches.
+The removal of non-native plants and the monitoring of newly planted areas will help increase the native wildlife in the park.
 Shifts can be from 2 to 3 hours.
+Learn More

-Every Day- 9:00AM to 12:00PM and 12:30PM to 3:30pm: Come see what’s in season – from peaches to beans and rice – and get it out the door!
+Every weekday & Saturdays 9am-12pm and 12:30-3:30pm, Sundays 9-11am, 12:30-2:30pm: Come see what’s in season – from peaches to beans and rice – and get it out the door!
 Help the San Francisco Food Bank sort, package and distribute these nutritious foods for our community.
 Minimum age limit is 8 years old during Saturday projects, and 4 years old during Sunday projects.
 Preregistration is required – no dropins.
+Learn More

-Saturdays: Transform a street in Redwood City by digging in and planting a tree.
+Saturdays: Transform a street in Redwood City by digging in and planting a tree with City Trees.
 Shovels, gloves and refreshments are provided.
 You’ll be teamed up with a planting captain and other volunteers.
-We start at 9:00 and usually finish around noon.
+Projects start at 9:00 and usually finish around noon.
 It’s a fun way to get some exercise and fresh air while helping the environment and beautifying a neighborhood.
-We do a demonstration planting and send people out in teams with experienced planters, so no experience is required.
+There is a demonstration planting and then people are sent out in teams with experienced planters, so no experience is required.
+Learn More